featured image

 The VAT treatment of commercial property rental depends on whether the property is subject to an option to tax.
 Without an option to tax, the rent is exempt from VAT.
 If there is an option to tax, the rent is subject to VAT at the standard rate.

-Even without an option to tax, there are some property transactions which are treated as standard rated for VAT purposes.
+Even without an option to tax, some property transactions are treated as standard-rated for VAT purposes.
 For example:

-• Facilities that can be used for sport or taking part in physical recreation.
+• Facilities that can be used for sport or partaking in physical recreation

-However, it cannot be assumed that the above are standard rated in all circumstances as there are some exceptions which enable the rental charges to be treated as exempt.
-Advice should be sought to establish whether VAT is chargeable.
+However, you cannot assume that the above are standard-rated in all circumstances; some exceptions enable the rental charges to be exempt.
+You should seek advice to establish whether VAT is chargeable.

 If you have a query relating to VAT on rental properties, or any other area of VAT, we invite you to send us a message or contact our VAT team directly.